John is a sugar cane farmer in Northern Queensland. John has a farming accident severely severing his patellar tendon and ACL in his knee.

 - Lives on his farm with wife Catherine, his 3 young children and 2 dogs.

 - John works very hard and has a crew of sugar cane Farmers who work alongside him on his property.

 Diagnosis - Which roles helped?

-- John has a farming accident severely severing his patellar tendon and ACI in his knee.
+- John has a farming accident severely severing his patellar tendon and ACL in his knee.

 - John’s wife called emergency, explained the accident and Royal Flying Doctors (RFDS) are contacted to transport John to the nearest Hospital (3 hours drive away).

 - A Patient Transport Officer and a Paramedic from RFDS arrive on the property.